ucll-programming/course-material/exercises/debugging/assignment-merge.en.md

 :::

+`merge(xs, ys)` takes two *sorted* lists and should return a new list that contains all elements from `xs` and `ys` in sorted order.

 ::::TASK
-`merge(xs, ys)` takes two *sorted* lists and should return a new list that contains all elements from `xs` and `ys` in sorted order.
-Fix the given implementation.
+Fix the given implementation so that the tests pass.
 ::::

 ::::USAGE